Since our Urban Bourbon Half Marathon is meant for those age 21 or older, you must be at least 21 on race day to register.

 To download a copy of this year’s official Training Program, click HERE.

 As our official running store partner, Fleet Feet is once again offering its training expertise and pace groups to our Urban Bourbon Half Marathon presented by Jim Beam® participants.

-In July 2021, Fleet Feet will kick off a training program for anyone who would like to train in preparation for this year’s race.
+On Aug.
+1, 2022, Fleet Feet will kick off a training program for anyone who would like to train in preparation for this year’s race.

 For more information and to register for the Louisville Distance Project visit fleetfeetlouisville.com.

 Want a little help during the race?
 Pace Groups will be available during the 2022 Urban Bourbon Half Marathon presented by Jim Beam®.
 Check back later to meet your 2022 pacers.

 Why would you want to run with a pacer?
 A pacer can help you not only achieve your goals, but have FUN; whether the goal is a personal record, or simply to cross the finish line.
 The Pace Group Leaders are experienced runners, chosen on their previous running and/or pacing performances, and know what it takes to hold a steady pace and provide a great race experience.
 Below are a few highlights about the program.

 • Participation is FREE to all participants; just show up on race morning and find your pace group.

 • There will be pace groups for the following times: 1:40, 1:50, 2:00, 2:10, 2:20, 2:30, 2:45 and 3:00.